Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 In the range of 10” tablets, the iPad reigns supreme.
 At just 9.7”, it is the unstoppable force that no company has managed to put a serious dent into for over two years.
-And while companies like Samsung have tried, their products have failed by comparison alone.
+And while companies like Samsung have built some of the most popular android tablets, their products have failed by comparison alone.
+Compare this tablet with an e-reader in our Kobo touch review.

 What makes the TF700T so great?
 Let’s start with the hardware.